-In the case of a single incident comprising multiple infractions, or if CLS representatives deem one violation of program policy to be of great significance or severity, a recommendation for immediate termination of the award may be presented to the U.S. Department of State (see Section 24).
+In the case of a single incident comprising multiple infractions, or if CLS representatives deem one violation of program policy to be of great significance or severity, a recommendation for immediate termination of the award may be presented to the U.S. Department of State (see Section 23).
 All warnings and probation letters will be provided to American Councils and the U.S. Department of State.

-24. Termination of the CLS Spark Award - Decisions concerning termination of a CLS Spark award will be made by the U.S. Department of State upon the recommendation of, and in consultation with, CLS staff and American Councils.
+23. Termination of the CLS Spark Award - Decisions concerning termination of a CLS Spark award will be made by the U.S. Department of State upon the recommendation of, and in consultation with, CLS staff and American Councils.
 CLS staff and American Councils have primary authority for recommending that the U.S. Department of State terminate a CLS Spark award.

-Grounds for termination of the CLS Spark award include the following: (1) failure to maintain satisfactory academic progress and observe appropriate professional standards; (2) failure to attend all classes and program activities for reasons other than approved absences; (3) physical or mental illness that prevents fulfillment of program obligations with or without an accommodation; (4) failure to disclose pertinent medical conditions which significantly impact participation on the program; (5) failure to comply with the CLS Spark Terms and Conditions of Award; (6) material misrepresentation or omission made by any participant in a program application form or document; (7) conduct which may have the effect of bringing the U.S. Department of State, American Councils, CLS Institutes, CLS Spark or the CLS Program into disrepute; (8) for U.S. military personnel, failure to receive requisite approvals to participate in the CLS Program; (9) acts likely to give offense to the host country; (10) engaging in a prohibited activity described in Section 22 and/or (11) failure to comply with the terms of probation.
+Grounds for termination of the CLS Spark award include the following: (1) failure to maintain satisfactory academic progress and observe appropriate professional standards; (2) failure to attend all classes and program activities for reasons other than approved absences; (3) physical or mental illness that prevents fulfillment of program obligations with or without accommodation; (4) failure to disclose pertinent medical conditions which significantly impact participation on the program; (5) failure to comply with the CLS Spark Terms and Conditions of Award; (6) material misrepresentation or omission made by any participant in a program application form or document; (7) conduct which may have the effect of bringing the U.S. Department of State, American Councils, CLS Institutes, CLS Spark or the CLS Program into disrepute; (8) for U.S. military personnel, failure to receive requisite approvals to participate in the CLS Program; (9) acts likely to give offense to the host country; (10) engaging in a prohibited activity described in Section 21 and/or (11) failure to comply with the terms of probation.

-Dismissal for Medical Concerns: A cumulative total of 20 hours, or four consecutive days, missed from the academic program without approval as the result of a medical issue (mental or physical) may result in a recommendation to the U.S. Department of State for termination of the CLS Spark award.
-In the event that a medical issue impedes a participant's ability to attend classes or participate fully in program activities unless approved otherwise, a recommendation may be made to the U.S. Department of State for termination of the CLS Spark award.
+Dismissal for Medical Concerns: In the event that a medical issue (mental or physical) impedes a participant's ability to attend classes or participate fully in program activities for a cumulative total of 10 hours or four consecutive days,, a recommendation may be made to the U.S. Department of State for termination of the CLS Spark award.

-In the event that a physical or mental health condition impedes a participant's ability to attend classes or program activities and the student wants to continue to participate in CLS Spark, the CLS Program in consultation with the U.S. Department of State may require the participant to submit a medical evaluation of the participant's ability to fulfill the terms of the program.
+In the event that a physical or mental health condition impedes a participant's ability to attend classes or program activities and the student wants to continue to participate in CLS Spark, the CLS Program, in consultation with the U.S. Department of State, may require the participant to submit a medical evaluation of the participant's ability to fulfill the terms of the program.
 As part of this evaluation process, a participant may be required by CLS staff to seek additional treatment as a condition of staying in CLS Spark.
 Failure to comply with a medical evaluation requirement may result in a recommendation for termination of the CLS Spark award.
 If, after a medical evaluation, the participant's ability to participate fully in classes and program activities is still impeded and such absences have not been approved, a recommendation may be made to terminate the CLS Spark award.